 Mr. Such-an-one, evangelist.

 This is rather comical.
-There are evangelists who are not ministers (I suppose according to @Ephesians 4: 11, 12, quoted in p.
-61 of the report); and ministers of the holy gospel, who are not evangelists; and, what is more, evangelists, who are not ministers of the holy gospel.
+There are evangelists who are not ministers (I suppose according to @Ephesians 4: 11, 12, quoted in page 61 of the report); and ministers of the holy gospel, who are not evangelists; and, what is more, evangelists, who are not ministers of the holy gospel.
 It is the ordination of man which makes this strange distinction.
 May God make them

-| The word &#8220;clergy&#8221; is derived from a word which is found in @1 Peter 5: 3, signifying &#8220;lot,&#8221; or &#8220;heritage&#8221;: &#8220;Not as being lords over God&#8217;s heritage, but being ensamples to the flock.&#8221; The word translated by &#8220;heritage&#8221; is in Greek, *cleron.* Clergy has been made out of this, and the term is applied to the body ecclesiastic to make it the Lord&#8217;s heritage and the government of the churches; whereas, there is found in the passage a warning against such conduct.
+¦The word "clergy" is derived from a word which is found in @1 Peter 5: 3, signifying "lot," or "heritage": "Not as being lords over God's heritage, but being ensamples to the flock."
+The word translated by "heritage" is in Greek, *cleron*.
+Clergy has been made out of this, and the term is applied to the body ecclesiastic to make it the Lord's heritage and the government of the churches; whereas, there is found in the passage a warning against such conduct.
 The abuse began early.
-(See Gieseler, p.
-169, vol. 1, Clark.)
+(See Gieseler, page 169, volume 1, Clark.)

 {196}